 - Start by soaking the green gram or moong dal overnight or for 8 hours.

-- To get started with the rice, press the ‘saute’ option on your Instant Pot and saute cumin seeds, cloves, cardamoms, cinnamon, bay leaf in 3 tsp of oil.
+- To get started with the rice, press the ‘saute’ option on your Instant Pot and saute cumin seeds, cloves, cardamoms, cinnamon, bay leaf in 3 teaspoon of oil.
 Saute them until the cumin seeds start to sizzle.

 - Add chopped garlic, ginger, green chilies, and chopped onions continue to saute until the onion turns translucent.